 Higher education research points out that active participation in co-curricular (out of class) activities such as student clubs and organizations, Fraternity and Sorority Life, athletics, intramural and recreational sports, student government, honor societies, research opportunities with faculty, etc. has many benefits, including a stronger feeling of connection to the campus community.
 We encourage all students, as possible, to become active in at least one out-of-class experience while at the University.
 There is something for everyone at Penn State Altoona.

 As they transition and continue as a student...

 - Listen ... and if asked, offer advice.
 Often students simply need to be able to talk something through (an issue, concern or problem) and you may be the sounding board in this case.
 Be supportive, and as necessary direct your student to contact the appropriate office and/or staff person on campus to seek information or help.
 Recognizing that a valuable tool in our student's overall development is helping them learn to help themselves, resist the urge (which we all have as parents) to solve the problem for them.
 Rather, attempt to help steer them in the appropriate direction and allow them to take ownership of the issue.

 - Trust ... and remember, you've been helping them develop for 17+ years.
 Now it is time for them to show you what great teachers and role models you've been.
 Allow for them to have room to make decisions, and yes, possibly mistakes, on their own.
 As mentioned earlier, offer advice when asked, and support at all times!

 - Visit ... but arrange it ahead of time with your student.
-Students enjoy having family visit, especially if it includes dinner off campus, shopping, time to relax and talk, and of course, the opportunity to show off "Their Penn State Altoona."
+Students enjoy having family visits, especially if they include dinner off-campus, shopping, time to relax and talk, and of course, the opportunity to show off "Their Penn State Altoona."
 Consider scheduling visits around special times such as Homecoming, Parents & Family Weekend, athletic events, theatrical performances, etc.

 The information shared above comes from the National Orientation Directors Association.